philiprein/macos-setup/README.md

 ### Step 7: Dock & Default Applications

 Now we will customise the Dock and the default applications to open certain file types.
 A great tool for customising the Dock is [dockutil](https://github.com/kcrawford/dockutil), but as of November 2023, the [Homebrew formula is not up to date](https://github.com/kcrawford/dockutil/issues/146), so there is no easy way to install it.
 I therefore wrote a custom script ([7a_dock.sh](./7a_dock.sh)) based on [tiiiecherle's script](https://github.com/tiiiecherle/osx_install_config/blob/master/10_dock/10_dock.sh).
-You can the dock items it inserts by editing the lines at the bottom of the script.
+You can customise the dock items it inserts by editing the lines at the bottom of the script.

 To customise the default applications to open certain file types, we use a tool called [duti](https://github.com/moretension/duti).
 The script [7b_default_apps.sh](./7b_default_apps.sh) shows duti in action.